 8.4 These terms and conditions shall be governed by English Law and any dispute arising out of or in connection with the same shall be determined by the English Courts, and for these purposes ‘written cancellation’ refers to email to firstname.lastname@example.org.
 Payment of these costs becomes due immediately.

 9.1 Due to the nature and speed that an investigation is required to commence, we are happy to undertake enquiries from telephone or email instructions, but we would ask that clients give us as much detail as possible to confirm their identity, due to the due diligence we need to perform, to ensure we are acting within legal and moral guidelines and in accordance with the Code of Ethics of the United Kingdom of Professional Investigators.
 We can supply written contracts but in the absence of this, we rely on our telephone contract, verbal or written agreement.
 All dates and times of all telephone calls are recorded.

-9.2 In line with our data protection policy, please be aware that all closed case files are destroyed within a twelve-month period.
+9.2 In line with our GDPR policy, please be aware that all closed case files are destroyed within a two month period unless the matter relates to a criminal case whereby it will be kept until the criminal justice system has closed the case.
 If you require further clarification please contact your case manager.